 Tomatoes are rich in nutrients that are good for dogs if consumed in appropriate quantities.
-They are low in calories and high in fiber, which is good for digestion.
+They’re low in calories and high in fiber, which is good for digestion.

-Tomatoes contain lycopene, which reduces the risk of heart disease and promotes strong bones, beta-carotene, which can improve cognition, vitamin A, which helps with vision, and vitamin C, which is good for skin.
+Tomatoes contain lycopene, which may reduce the risk of heart disease and promote strong bones; beta-carotene, which can improve cognition; vitamin A, which helps with vision; and vitamin C, which is good for skin.

-They also have minerals such as folate and potassium, which helps with blood pressure and muscle health.
+They also have minerals such as folate and potassium, which help with blood pressure and muscle health.